Souravgoswami/Space-Clock/README.md

 +  **C / S**

-   Show the options mentioned (configuration / settings) in the config.conf file
+   Show the options mentioned (configuration / settings) in the config.conf file, in a separate window.

 ## Mouse Buttons 🐭